Dawson's Orchards, Inc.

 At present, about 30 of the acres owned are actually farmed.
 Most of that acreage is taken up by apples, with about 2 acres of pear trees, 5 of peaches and nectarines, and an assortment of berries and prune plums.
 Dawson’s Orchards also brokers watermelon and packs apples for wholesale trade.

-When Kevin passed, Carolyn was left with three children, Karen (28), Rusty (23) and Stephen (22).
-Carolyn has since remarried to Scott McQuiston and now has three stepchildren: John (23), Lindsay (21) and Casey (19).
+When Kevin passed, Carolyn was left with three children, Karen (29), Rusty (25) and Stephen (23).
+Carolyn has since remarried to Scott McQuiston and now has three stepchildren also: John (25), Lindsay (23) and Casey (21).
 Scott left his position at a steel company in 2009 to come work along side his wife on the orchard.
-Karen also works at the orchard along with her two children, Darren (8) and Emme (5), when they're not in school.
+Karen and Lindsay also work at the orchard, along with Karen's two children, Darren and Emme, when they're not in school.

 Carolyn looks forward to continuing to grow fruit.
 Along with enjoying the daily challenge of running the business and educating herself to improve fruit quality and production, she likes doing what she does because it provides food that is both delicious and healthy.